 Once the valuation methods explained in this theoretical scheme are understood, a more comprehensive grasp of the research work's subject matter is achieved, encompassing the theme, models, and analysis pertaining to the visual characteristics and the artist, in addition to previous market prices.
-However, these models do not consider consumer preferences regarding purchasing motivation, which may result in an increase or decrease in the offered price.
+However, these models do not consider consumer preferences regarding purchasing motivation, which may result in an increase or decrease in the price offered.

 To ascertain the views of consumers, surveys will be conducted with both current and potential purchasers of Mexican art.
-A structural equations model is a multivariate statistical tool that allows the study of the relationship between latent variables, which cannot be directly measured, and observed variables, which can be measured directly.
+A structural equations model is a multivariate statistical tool that allows the study of the relationship between latent variables, which cannot be directly measured and observed variables, which can be measured directly.
 (Manzano, 2018) enables the determination of the weight of the consumer's motivation and expectations in relation to the final price.
 The overarching modelling strategy, as outlined in the partial least squares approach, entails the projection of latent structures.
 Each latent variable is constructed based on linear variables and measurable categories that may either form or reflect the phenomenon under investigation.
-The coefficient between natural, latent, and independent responses varies between -1 and 1.
-A value of 1 indicates the highest level of relevance, while a value closer to 0 indicates a lower level of relevance.
 To ascertain the significance of these models, resampling techniques are employed, including bootstrapping, which enables the measurement of the standard error of each regression within the model, as well as the variance and distribution.

 Given the exploratory nature of this study, a partial least squares structural equation model (PLS-SEM) will facilitate the relationship between all independent variables and several response variables, which is particularly beneficial in situations where multicollinearity exists among independent variables.
 Furthermore, PLS-SEM is robust in situations of data noise and missing data (Garson, 2016).
+Also, as Marine et al. (2022) comment that OLS regression models have important limitations in terms of their assumptions, which have to do with normality of errors, independence, use of a single dependent variable.
+The use of second-generation techniques such as structural equations can help to study other behaviors in the financial and business world and, therefore, to make better decisions.
+(Garson, 2016).